kropp/victor.kropp.name/content/blog/videos-to-watch-2016.md

 Also try searching YouTube on a topic you're interested in, and you'll find lots of interesting content there.
 It is also a great opportunity to learn something new: watch some introductory video and decide whether you need to learn that technology or framework deeper.

 Speaking of education, you can replace weekly TV series with online courses.
 Free courses are available on many platforms, including [Coursera](https://www.coursera.org/), [Udacity](https://www.udacity.com/), and [edX](https://www.edx.org/).
-I recently attended courses about [Machine Learning](https://www.coursera.org/learn/machine-learning) and [Cryptography](https://www.coursera.org/learn/crypto/) there and can definitely recommend these. edX offers many courses in collaboration with leading vendors.
+I recently attended courses about [Machine Learning](https://www.coursera.org/learn/machine-learning) and [Cryptography](https://www.coursera.org/learn/crypto/) there and can definitely recommend these.
+Udacity offers many courses in collaboration with leading vendors.
 For example, there is [Android Basics](https://www.udacity.com/course/android-basics-nanodegree-by-google--nd803) course co-created by Google.
 And on edX I've seen good language courses.

 There is one more thing I'd like to share:

 > #### If you want something you've never had, then you've got to do something you've never done.

-I can't agree less.
+I cannot agree more.
 If you do New Year Resolutions take this one.

 Merry Christmas and Happy New Year!
 See you in 2017.